YeastarCarol/Yeastar-S-Series-API-Guide-en/introduction_to_the_api/enable-s-series-voip-pbx-api.md

 **Status Monitoring **

-If enabled, whenever there is a change in trunk status \(for example, the trunk status changes from "Registered" to "Unregistered"\), S-Series API will send a report of trunk status changing to the application server.
+If enabled, whenever there is a change in trunk status \(for example, the trunk status changes from "Registered" to "Unregistered"\), the API will send a report of trunk status changing to the application server.

 ![](/assets/4.png)